Auburn University: Women's golf

-Auburn's Women's Golf team has risen to be extremely competitive in the NCAA in recent years.
+Auburn's women's golf team has risen to be extremely competitive in the NCAA in recent years.
 Since 1999, they hold an 854–167–13 (.826 win percentage) record.
-The team has been in five NCAA finals and finished second in 2002 and then third in 2005.
+The team has been in five NCAA finals and finished second in 2002, then third in 2005.
 The program has a total of seven SEC Championships (1989, 1996, 2000, 2003, 2005, 2006, and 2009).
-The seven titles is third all time for Women's golf.
+The seven titles is third all time for women's golf.
 In October 2005, Auburn was named the #3 team nationally out of 229 total teams since 1999 by GolfWeek magazine.
-Auburn's highest finish in the NCAA tournament was a tie for 2nd in 2002.
+Auburn's highest finish in the NCAA tournament was a tie for second in 2002.

-Since 1996, the team has been headed by Coach Kim Evans, a 1981 alumna, who has turned the program into one of the most competitive in the nation.
-Coach Evans has helped develop All-Americans, SEC Players of the Year as well as three SEC Freshman of the Year.
-She has led the Tigers to eight-straight NCAA appearances.
-She is by far the winningest Coach in Auburn Golf History, having over 1100 wins and winning six of Auburn's seven total SEC Titles.
-Evans was named National Coach of the Year in 2003 and has coached 8 individual All-Americans while at Auburn.

 Track and field

 The Auburn women's track and field team won its first national title in 2006 at the NCAA Outdoor Track and Field Championships, scoring 57 points to win over the University of Southern California, which finished second with 38.5 points.
 Auburn posted All-American performances in nine events, including two individual national champions and three second-place finishers, and broke two school records during the four-day event.

-Auburn's men's team finished second at the 2003 NCAA Outdoor Championships and at the 1978, 1997 and 2003 NCAA Indoor Championships.
-The women's team finished 14th (2002, 2003) at the Outdoor Championships and seventh (2003) at the Indoor Championships.